-Ordering up and financing health care in the U.S. looks like the proverbial Chinese food menu, picking and paying for “one from column A, and one from column C.” But that’s no way to operate a well-oiled machine for delivering quality health care, according to Healthcare Shifts from á la Carte to Prix Fixe, an analysis of the fragmented, high-cost and only fair quality American health system.
+Ordering up and financing health care in the U.S. looks like the proverbial Chinese food menu, picking and paying for “one from column A, and one from column C.” But that’s no way to operate a well-oiled machine for delivering quality health care, according to Healthcare Shifts from á la Carte to Prix Fixe from Strategy&, an analysis of the fragmented, high-cost and only fair quality American health system.
 One solution to this challenge is bundled payment.

 “No one has an overarching view of the entire process,” the report opines, “with an eye toward improving customer service, quality, or costs.”
 Further exacerbating the sub-optimal patient outcomes is that people within the system are often passive players in their own care, without understanding the course or cost of treatment, and sometimes even what the treatment retail entails with respect to (1) process and (2) potential side-effects.

 Bundled care is emerging at some pioneering organizations, coupling care with financing of “bundles” of procedures or services including all encounters, labor and products used for the entire course of the process.
 Think of this as the value-chain of care for a single price.

 As such, the Strategy& team writes, bundles mean switching from an á la carte menu to a prix fixe menu.